 We define earnings before interest, taxes, depreciation and amortization for real estate in accordance with the standards established by the National Association of Real Estate Investment Trusts ("NAREIT").
-EBITDAre represents net income (loss), computed in accordance with GAAP, before interest expense, tax, depreciation and amortization, gains or losses on the sale of rental property, and loss on impairments.
+EBITDAre represents net income (loss), computed in accordance with GAAP, before interest expense, tax, depreciation and amortization, gains or losses on the sale of rental property, unrealized appreciation/(depreciation) of warrants, loss on impairments, and loss on extinguishment of debt.
 We believe that EBITDAre is helpful to investors as a supplemental measure of our operating performance as a real estate company as it is a direct measure of the actual operating results of our industrial properties.
 The following table sets forth a reconciliation of our historical net loss to EBITDAre for the periods presented:

-(In thousands) Year End d Decembe December 31,
+(In thousands) Year En Year Ended December 31,

-2020 2019
+2021 2020

 EBITDAre:

-Net loss \$ (14,462) \$ (11,938)
+Net loss \$ (15,26 7) \$ (14,462)

-Depreciation and amortization 56,428 37,381
+Depreciation and amortization 70,64 2 56,428

-Interest expense 18,931 14,948
+Interest expense 19,96 8 18,931

-Unrealized appreciation/(depreciation) of warrants 103
+Unrealized appreciation (depreciation) of warrants 5,12 1 103

+Gain on sale of real estate (1,77 5) -

+Loss on extinguishment of debt 52 3 -

-EBITDAre \$ 61,000 \$ 40,391
+EBITDAre \$ 79,21 2 \$ 61,000

+=